espressif/arduino-esp32/docs/source/esp-idf_component.rst

 If you don't need any modifications in the default Arduino ESP32 core, we recommend you to install using the Boards Manager.

-Arduino lib builder will allow you to build your own version of Arduino core for Arduino IDE.
+Arduino Lib Builder is the tool that integrates ESP-IDF into Arduino.
+It allows you to customize the default settings used by Espressif and try them in Arduino IDE.

-To build your own Arduino core see `Arduino lib builder <https://github.com/espressif/esp32-arduino-lib-builder>`_
+For more information see `Arduino lib builder <https://github.com/espressif/esp32-arduino-lib-builder>`_

 Installation
 ------------